dinko7/dartblaze/docs/docs/cli.md

 ### Description

-Initialize a new project with EventArc service account and set up deployment permissions.
+Sets up the GCP for a new Dartblaze projects.
 The email address must be valid and follow standard format.

 ### Example